KremzeeqOrg/fruit-project-api-scraper/README.md

 # Fruit Project API Scraper

-Python API scraper designed to be deployed as a AWS lambda, to support a ETL workflow.
-A state machine in AWS Step Functions orchestrates executions of the scraper with custom payloads, so that scraped records from target APIs can be sent to target tables in DynamoDb.
+Python API scraper designed to be deployed as an AWS lambda, to support an ETL workflow.
+The project also provisions a AWS Step Functions state machine, which orchestrates executions of the scraper with custom payloads, so that scraped records from target APIs can be sent to target tables in AWS DynamoDB.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white)